 - avoid leaving their child with other people, even close family members.

-Even though these challenges can be difficult, there’s still a lot you can do to make life easier.
+These challenges can be difficult, but there are things you can do to make life easier.

 If your child has severe asthma they’ll probably have more symptoms, need more medicines, and may need to go to more medical appointments, so staying organised can help you feel more in control.

 - A written asthma action plan can remind you what medicines your child needs to take and when.